 Matt D. Smith is the owner and Design Director at Studio Mds, a small independent design studio in Athens, GA.
 He created the Float Label Pattern for digital form input fields, which is now a design standard in Google's Material Design Guidelines.
-His latest project is AIUX, teaching rapid UX design with Adobe Illustrator.

 He's a proud father of four and has led creative work for agencies and brands in the US and Singapore including NBC, AT&T, Sprint, Home Depot, Lowe's, Dwell, Razorfish, Sapient and more.
 He tweets about design and such under the handle @mds on Twitter.